-Spend your Christmas in the Sultanate of Oman in 3 days exploring the historical sights and the main attractions in Oman.
-Enquire you Oman Christmas holiday with best prices and offers
+Spend your Christmas 2016 in the Sultanate of Oman in 3 days exploring the historical sights and the main attractions in Oman.
+Enquire your Oman Christmas holiday with best prices and offers

 Pick up at 08:00 AM from Muscat and Proceed to visit Amouage factory.
 Amouage is a nice luxury fragrance house that draws inspiration from its birthplace of the Sultanate of Oman.
 Enjoy a picnic lunch box / lunch at local restaurant.
 Drive to Wahiba Sand via Sinaw & Mudaybi where you will see old mud houses with a deserted souq in the center.
 Continue to Sinaw, passing numerous small enclosures made of palm fronds.
 Behind the wall is the Sinaw souq.
 Wahiba Sands is a vast mass of undulating red and white sand dunes rising up to 200 meters and stretching as far as the eye can see.
 Enjoy an exhilarating round of dune bashing in 4 WDS.
 The sands are the traditional homes of the nomads and the Bedouins, so it is common to see them moving through the desert with their camels.
 Stop to visit a Bedouin home, learn their ways and values while enjoying traditional Omani coffee and dates.
 You are then welcomed to support them by buying the hand made products which they produce and are on sale in the camp (Camel ride optional).
-The camp’s serene environment and simplicity is a wonderful experience after our daily urban lives in the city.
 Sleep sheltered by Bedouin style accommodation under a roof of starry skies and enjoy the once in a lifetime experience!
 Enjoy a traditional Arabic meal, Omani coffee and dates.
 Overnight at Arabian Oryx Camp, Desert Camp.

 Meals: Lunch, Dinner